Destination plate on the Sofia-Istanbul train

 17:17

-How to read the timetable
+How to read this timetable

 You read downwards, each column is a separate train.
 Each train runs every day.